karolinagrzeszkiewicz/leetcode-problems/ConcurrentScala.md

 ### Unlocking

 Unlocking works in a siilar fashion.
 We find the binary encoding of the thread under consideration and keep unlocking the nodes that are in the path.
-For example, if the path is ```1010```, we go to the left child of the root(1) and then the right(0)child and then the left and then the right.
 Note that while unlocking, we unlock starting from the root.